monty502/Number-of-Paths/README.md

 # Number-of-Paths
-ou’re testing a new driverless car that is located at the Southwest (bottom-left) corner of an n×n grid.
+You’re testing a new driverless car that is located at the Southwest (bottom-left) corner of an n×n grid.
 The car is supposed to get to the opposite, Northeast (top-right), corner of the grid.
 Given n, the size of the grid’s axes, write a function numOfPathsToDest that returns the number of the possible paths the driverless car can take.

 altthe car may move only in the white squares